Loretta Ables Sayre: Television, commercials and recent years

 Ables Sayre has appeared in various television series filmed on location in Hawaii.
 She guest starred in the detective series Magnum, P.I., played Parissima Macadangdang in The Byrds of Paradise, and had a recurring role, Aunty Jackson in Baywatch Hawaii.
 She was Nannie Lee in Hawaii (2004), appeared in North Shore (2004) and played the recurring role of Kai's Auntie in Beyond the Break (2006–2007).
 She lends her voice to PBS Hawaii and has had additional roles in various local TV shows.
 In commercials, she played waitress Loretta in the Bank of Hawaii series of commercials called "Harry and Myra" and commercials for State Farm, the Hawaii State Department of Health, Oceanic Time Warner and others.
 Her voice-over work includes commercials on radio and TV.

 Ables Sayre headlined at the Kahala Mandarin Oriental hotel from 1999 to 2006.
 There, she performed as the opening act for New Year's Eve concerts by such performers as The Four Tops (2000), James Brown (2001), The Beach Boys (2002) and Kenny Loggins (2003).
 Ables Sayre released a CD, Dreamy, in 2001, which was nominated for a Na Hoku Hanohano Award.
 She first starred in the lead role of Pua Ma Lusa in the 2002 Diamond Head Theatre production of musical You Somebody by Lee Cataluna and Keola Beamer.
 She reprised this role in 2007, winning the Hawaii State Theater Council's Po'okela Award for Leading Female in Musical.

 In 2008, she debuted on Broadway as Bloody Mary in South Pacific.
 For her performance, she was nominated for Tony Award for Best Featured Actress in a Musical and also won the 2008 Theatre World Award.
+She reprised the role in 2013 at The Muny in St. Louis, Missouri.